sezzle/sezzle-magento2/DEVELOPERS.md

 # Local Testing

-1. Open Docker and start `opensearch` container
+1. Open Docker Desktop and start `opensearch` container
 1. Open MAMP and click Start
 1. Open DBeaver and ensure `mamp localhost:8889` database is connected
 1. Navigate to `127.0.0.1:8888/admin`
-1. All development work will be completed inside `/Applications/MAMP/htdocs/magento/247/generated/code/Sezzle/Sezzlepay` as you would normally in `~/go/src/sezzle/magento2AppFrontends`
+1. All development work will be completed inside `/Applications/MAMP/htdocs/magento/247/vendor/sezzle/sezzlepay` as you would normally in `~/go/src/sezzle/magento2AppFrontends`
   - Gitlab project magento2AppFrontends will mirror push to Github magento2 project for merchant use.
+  - Use `php -d memory_limit=-1 bin/magento setup:upgrade` if any changes to Database
+  - Use `php -d memory_limit=-1 bin/magento setup:di:compile` if making changes to dependencies
+  - Use `php -d memory_limit=-1 bin/magento setup:static-content:deploy -f` if making changes to html, css, or js files

 <!-- to do: troubleshooting guide -->
 # External Resources